ChromaticPanic/CGC_Grain_Outcome_Predictions/README.md

 - stuff

 ## Setting up the environment
 Our current environment is composed of docker containers housing PGADMIN4, PostgreSQL and the latest Ternsorflow Container with Jupyter Lab.
+On Linux the first step is to make a .env file from .env.local filling in the required variables with values you would like to use.
+On Windows you can use the setup.bat file to do this for you.
+The next step is to run the docker-compose command for the containers you would like to use.
+The following is a list of the containers and their respective commands.
+The commands should be run from the src/docker directory.
+On windows, the setup.bat launches 3 containers: postgres, pgadmin, and tensorflow-cpu.
+On linux, the containers can be launched using docker-compose --env-file=.env -f gpu-swarm.yaml up -d.
+The containers can also be launched individually via the individual yaml files.
+For reference oabout common docker and docker-compose commands, see the Offcial Documentation.

 ### Host Dependencies
 [Tensorflow](https://www.tensorflow.org/install/docker)